mathiasertl/django-ca/docs/source/rest_api.rst

 To enable the API, you need to set the :ref:`settings-ca-enable-rest-api` setting to ``True``.

 You must also enable API access individually for every certificate authority.
+This can be done via the admin interface or via the command line.
 The exact invocation depends on how you installed **django-ca**:

 .. tab:: Django app